jimying/ffmpeg_test/README.md

 # ffmpeg_test
-ffmpeg sample test
+ffmpeg samples test

+My target: To learn ffmpeg and use it to develop!

-Test on platform Linux
+Samples already test on platform Linux